Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

     )<gnome-gaps>],
 )

-In figure @kde-monitor, the KDE variant of the monitor configuration is shown.
+In @kde-monitor, the KDE variant of the monitor configuration is shown.

 #align(
   center, [#figure(